 Objective 4: To actively support the production and full implementation of an effective Neighbourhood Plan for the Parish. – IN PROGRESS

-Objective 5: To support the setting up of a new charity enabling a range of services currently offered by Elms Road Children’s Centre to continue in the long term, following the withdrawal of County Council funding. – ACHIEVED – A new charity named Botley Bridges was set up in late 2016, and funding of £5k from both NHPC and Cumnor Parish Council, combined with County Council start-up funds enabled it to begin providing key services in April 2017.
+Objective 5: To support the setting up of a new charity enabling a range of services currently offered by Elms Road Children’s Centre to continue in the long term, following the withdrawal of County Council funding. – COMPLETED 2016– A new charity named Botley Bridges was set up in late 2016, and funding of £5k from both NHPC and Cumnor Parish Council, combined with County Council start-up funds enabled it to begin providing key services in April 2017.
 Council representatives also provided support and advice as members of the charity’s Steering Group throughout the setting up process, and will continue to do so for the foreseeable future.
 Read more in their April 2017 update.